strimzi/strimzi.github.io/_posts/2020-03-06-introducing-mirrormaker2.md

         secretName: my-cluster-target-cluster-ca-cert
 ```

-Often, people get confused by the idea of _replicas_ and _replication through MirrorMaker_,
+People can be confused by the idea of _replicas_ and _replication_ through MirrorMaker,
-that's why you'll see replication between clusters referred to as _mirroring_.
+that's why you'll see replication between clusters often referred to as _mirroring_.
 Just thought I'd bring that up in case I've been inconsistent in this post.

 If you don't want to leave the defaults, you can also include configuration for the **_MirrorMaker 2.0 connectors_** and related **_internal topics_**.

-The `config` overrides the default configuration options, so here we alter the replication factors for the **_internal topics_**.
+The `config` overrides the default configuration options, so here we alter the replication factors for the **_internal topics_**:
-You can see the full `spec` options in the [KafkaMirrorMaker2 schema reference](https://strimzi.io/docs/master/#type-KafkaMirrorMaker2-reference).

 ```yaml
 apiVersion: kafka.strimzi.io/v1alpha1